 Operations with tasks

-To add a new task to the list, use the addTask() method:
+To add a new task to the list, use the addTask() method.
+The example below adds a task under a specified parent:

 list.addTask({